 PhD Graduate: Sustainable energy policy; Canadian political economy; Systems of Innovation; Energy efficiency

 Brendan Haley is a PhD graduate of Carleton University’s School of Public Policy and Administration.
-His research examined the role of traditional natural resource sectors in Canada’s transition to a low-carbon economy.
+Brendan is the Policy Director at Efficiency Canada, a new organization that will act as a national voice for an energy efficient economy.
+Previously, he was a SSHRC Banting Post-Doctoral Fellow at the School for Resource and Environmental Studies at Dalhousie University.
+At Carleton, Brendan’s research examined the role of traditional natural resource sectors in Canada’s transition to a low-carbon economy.
 He drew insights from Canadian political economy, in the tradition of Harold Innis, and new literatures on technological innovation systems and sustainability transitions.

-“Low-Carbon innovation from a hydroelectric base: The case of electric vehicles in Québec” Environmental Innovation and Societal Transitions (in press)
+2015 Haley, Brendan “Low-Carbon innovation from a hydroelectric base: The case of electric vehicles in Québec” Environmental Innovation and Societal Transitions 14, March: 5-25.

-“The Bitumen Cliff: Lessons and Challenges of Bitumen Mega-developments for Canada’s Economy in an Age of Climate Change” with Tony Clarke, Jim Stanford, Diana Gibson.
-Canadian Centre for Policy Alternatives (2013).
+2013 Clarke, Tony; Diana Gibson, Brendan Haley and Jim Stanford.
+“The Bitumen Cliff: Lessons and Challenges of Bitumen Mega-Developments for Canada’s Economy in an Age of Climate Change” Canadian Centre for Policy Alternatives.

-“Energy Cost Politics and the Environment in Nova Scotia” Canadian Centre for Policy Alternatives – Nova Scotia Office (2010).
+2010 Haley, Brendan “Energy Cost Politics and the Environment in Nova Scotia” Canadian Centre for Policy Alternatives – Nova Scotia.